Henryzeze/Accenture-Internship---Navigating-Numbers/README.md

 ![](Capture2)

-## Data Visualization & Storytelling
+## Data Analysis / Data Visualization & Storytelling

 I'm aware that the client is eager to uncover the top 5 content categories.
 Apart from that, I aim to provide the client with additional insightful information like: